freenas/freenas-docs/userguide/system.rst

 * **Type:** select *Bug* when reporting an issue or *Feature* when requesting a new feature.

-* **Category:** this drop-down menu is empty a registered "Username" and "Password" are entered.
-The field remains grayed out if either value is incorrect.
-After the *Username* and *Password* are validated, possible categories are populated to the drop-down menu.
+* **Category:** this drop-down menu is empty until a registered :guilabel:`Username` and :guilabel:`Password` are entered.
+The field remains empty if either value is incorrect.
+After the :guilabel:`Username` and :guilabel:`Password` are validated, possible categories are populated to the drop-down menu.
 Select the one that best describes the bug or feature being reported.

 * **Attach Debug:** it is recommended to check this box so that an overview of the system's hardware, build string, and configuration is automatically generated and included with the ticket.
+Generating and attaching a debug to the ticket can take some time.

 * **Subject:** enter a descriptive title for the ticket.
 A good *Subject* makes it easy for you and other users to find similar